adelola/a-b-c-development/README.md

 'Scoreboard' icon - Billboard by Hea Poh Lin from the Noun Project

-'Robot' icon in Add Student button - Robot by DaYeh Lee from the Noun Project
+'Robot' icon in Add Student button - Robot by DaYeh Lee from the Noun Project 'Delete Student' icon - Remove by Viral faisalovers from the Noun Project